JLT Performance Black Textured Big Air Cold Air Intake Kit for all 2010, 2011, 2012, 2013 and 2014 GT500 Mustangs.

-When developing their Cold Air Big Air Kit, JLT did something completely different and integrated the MAF housing with the intake tube.
+When developing their Big Air Cold Air Intake Kit for the 2010-2014 GT500, JLT did something completely different and integrated the MAF housing in with the intake tube.
 This change made for a much smoother intake-tube interior without any transitions, steps or couplers to upset the air flow.
-In addition to boosting horsepower, JLT's Big Air style intake looks awesome under the hood of your Mustang.
-This is which incorporates the MAF housing into the tube.
+In addition to boosting horsepower, JLT's Big Air style cold air intake will look awesome under the hood of your 10-14 GT500 Mustang!

 You Might Also Like